brianspiering/quotes_from_me/README.md

 I wanted to play with others so I learned the forms of music so we could collaborate.

-Then I was told to really understand drums I had to learn other player's style.
+Then I was told to really understand drums I had to learn from other players.
 So I listened to their music.

 Next I was told to really understand drums I had to read music.
 So I read books.